hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 ###Payment methods

 All possible HiPay payment methods have been added to the BM.
-In order to work, they should also be activated in HiPay Fullservice.
+In order to work, they should also be activated in HiPay Enterprise.

 Go to **Merchant Tools &gt; Ordering &gt; Payment Methods**.